fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-chart-net.md

 heading: Time-series chart
 ---

-Let's create a timeseries chart showing the **Online sales of a SuperStore**.
+Let's create a time-series chart showing the **Online sales of a SuperStore**.

 The chart will look as shown below: